Connect with us

 The engine is set at the back over the rear wheels and serves as a counterweight for the load.

-There are two basic varieties of wheel loaders: tyre mounted and track mounted.
-The tyre mounted loader is the most popular since it provides better speed and mobility and does not cause damage to paved surfaces.
+There are two basic varieties of wheel loaders: tyre-mounted and track-mounted.
+The tyre-mounted loader is the most popular since it provides better speed and mobility and does not cause damage to paved surfaces.

-The track-mounted loader is preferred on muddy and soft ground since they have better traction, as well as work sites with sharp edged materials that would destroy tyres.
+The track-mounted loader is preferred on muddy and soft ground since they have better traction, as well as work sites with sharp-edged materials that would destroy tyres.

-READ: Most Powerful Road Construction Equipment
+RELATED: Most Powerful Road Construction Equipment

-Wheel loaders come in different sizes including compact, medium and large sizes with bucket capacities ranging from 0.5 to 40 cubic meters depending on the size of tractor and its use.
+Wheel loaders come in different sizes including compact, medium and large sizes with bucket capacities ranging from 0.5 to 40 cubic meters depending on the size of the tractor and its use.

 In most cases, the bucket is removable and can be replaced with other attachments such as a set of forks for lifting of heavy loads or a snowplow for clearing the ground during winter.